afearbm/new-relic-plugins/amazon-dynamodb/README.md

 ```

-**NOTE:** When running a plugin, if a `java.lang.OutOfMemoryError` occurs, it means that too much data is being processed for the system to handle.
-You will need to modify the `java_args` field of the “master” `newrelic.json` file.

-`java_args` - `-Xmx128m` (-Xmxn specifies the maximum size, in bytes, of the memory allocation pool.
-This value must a multiple of 1024 greater than 2 MB.
-Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
-The default value is chosen at runtime based on system configuration.)

-**Examples:**

-`-Xmx83886080`

-`-Xmx81920k`

-`-Xmx80m`

 ### Configuring the `plugin.template.json` file:

 The second file, `plugin.template.json`, contains data specific to each plugin (e.g., a list of hosts and port combinations for what you are monitoring).
 Templates for both of these files should be located in the `config` directory in your extracted plugin folder.